leanhhoang2806/rec-takehome/README.md

 ## API Endpoints
 http://localhost:8000/docs
-Use `Name` for dinners because data is loaded with default UUID, so its UUID changed every time the docker containers is spin up
+Use `Name` to obtain eater UUID
+Use user UUID to make requests to others endpoints